About the LSAY program

 LSAY is managed and funded by the Australian Government Department of Education and Training, with support from state and territory governments.
 On 1 July 2007, the National Centre for Vocational Education Research (NCVER) was contracted to provide analytical and reporting services for LSAY.

-The LSAY data are primarily collected by computer assisted telephone interviewing (CATI) undertaken by the Wallis Consulting Group.
+The LSAY data are primarily collected by computer assisted telephone interviewing (CATI) undertaken by the Wallis Market & Social Research.